History of California before 1900: First Mexican Empire and the First Mexican Republic

-Substantial changes occurred during the second quarter of the 19th century.
 By 1809, Spain no longer governed California because the Spanish king was imprisoned by the French.
 For the next decade and a half, the colony came to rely upon trade with Anglo-Americans and Spanish-Americans from Lima and San Blas for economic survival and political news.
 The victory in the Mexican War of Independence from Spain in 1821 marked the beginning of Mexican rule in California, in theory, though in practice the First Mexican Empire did during its reign.
-The Indian congregations at missions and the missionaries provided the critical source of products that underlay export revenues for the entire colony between 1810 and 1825.
-Converting new Indians faded, while ranching and trade increased.
+The Native American congregations at missions and the missionaries provided the critical source of products that underlay export revenues for the entire colony between 1810 and 1825.
+Converting new Native Americans faded, while ranching and trade increased.

 As the successor state to the Viceroyalty of New Spain, Mexico automatically included the provinces of Alta California and Baja California as territories.
 With the establishment of a republican government in 1823, Alta California, like many northern territories, was not recognized as one of the constituent states of Mexico because of its small population.
 The 1824 Constitution of Mexico refers to Alta California as a "territory".
 Independent Mexico came into existence in 1821, yet did not send a governor to California until 1825, during the First Mexican Republic, when José María de Echeandía brought the spirit of republican government and mestizo liberation to the frontier.
-Echeandia began the moves to emancipate Indians from missions, and to also liberate the profit motive among soldiers who were granted ranches where they utilized Indian labor.
-Pressure grew to abolish missions, which prevented private soldiers from extending their control over the most fertile land which was tilled by the Indian congregations.
+Echeandia began the moves to emancipate Native Americans from missions and to also liberate the profit motive among soldiers who were granted ranches where they utilized Native American labor.
+Pressure grew to abolish missions, which prevented private soldiers from extending their control over the most fertile land which was tilled by the Native American congregations.
 By 1829, the most powerful missionaries had been removed from the scene: Luis Martinez of San Luis Obispo, and Peyri of Mission San Luis Rey.
 The Mexican Congress had passed the General Law of Expulsion in 1827.
 This law declared all persons born in Spain to be "illegal immigrants" and ordered them to leave the new country of Mexico.
 Many of the missionary clergy were Spanish and aging, and gave in to the pressure to leave.